cocobird1/fantasyfootball-crawler/README.md

 Users can call getRushData(metrics) with specified rushing metrics, to return a DataFrame that sorts based on the rushing metrics.

 `metrics`: An array of strings that specify specific metrics to sort players by.
+Can be any combination of these strings: Player   Tm  Age Pos   G  GS  Att   Yds  TD  1D Lng  Y/A   Y/G Fmb

 ```python
 from fantasyfootball-crawler import ff_functions as ffc